stevearc/conform.nvim/README.md

 - [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) - A normaliser/beautifier for HTML that also understands embedded Ruby.
 Ideal for tidying up Rails templates.
 - [isort](https://github.com/PyCQA/isort) - Python utility / library to sort imports alphabetically and automatically separate them into sections and by type.
 - [jq](https://github.com/stedolan/jq) - Command-line JSON processor.
+- [latexindent](https://github.com/cmhughes/latexindent.pl) - A perl script for formatting LaTeX files that is generally included in major TeX distributions.
 - [nixfmt](https://github.com/serokell/nixfmt) - nixfmt is a formatter for Nix code, intended to apply a uniform style.
 - [nixpkgs_fmt](https://github.com/nix-community/nixpkgs-fmt) - nixpkgs-fmt is a Nix code formatter for nixpkgs.
 - [ocamlformat](https://github.com/ocaml-ppx/ocamlformat) - Auto-formatter for OCaml code.